Onemind-Services-LLC/cloudmydc-docs/docs/Python/Python Dev Center.md

 :::tip Tip

 For the proper request distribution, a [load balancer](https://cloudmydc.com/) instance is automatically added to the environment upon Python server scaling.
-Refer to the [horizontal scaling](https://cloudmydc.com/) documentation for more specifications.
+Refer to the [Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling) documentation for more specifications.

 :::